pablodcruz/Mexico250210/review-notes/week5-review-2.md

 * TLDR: you make components to reuse them in your website and they are a tiny piece of your app that makes up a whole page
 * Class Component - They are components made by creating a class and extending React.Component
 * Function Component - They are components made by creating a function

+## Controlled and Uncontrolled Components
+* Controlled components are tightly coupled with React's state management.
+* Any changes to the component's state are reflected immediately in the component's UI.
+* Uncontrolled components maintain their state independently of React's state management.
+* They do not rely on React to synchronize state changes with the UI.

+## High Order Components
+* High order components are functions that take a component and return a new component.
+* The traditional component model transforms props into a portion of the UI.
+* High order components take a component as a parameter and transforms it, returning a new component with added functionality.
+* The idea is based on the idea of a high-order function in JavaScript, where a function is taken as an argument, and another function is returned.

+## Nested Components
+* Nested components refer to components that are used within other components, enabling a modular and structured approach to building React applications.

 ## JSX
 * An extension of JavaScript.